Pat Rice: Personal life

 Pat Rice started training at Arsenal at age 14 and would spend all his spare time developing his fitness and football skills.
 Jon Sammels memory of Rice as a schoolboy who once requested Sammels autograph, "He [Pat] used to live down the road and his brother, Alf used to have the hairdressers at the bottom of Avenell Road where a lot of the lads used to get their hair cut.
 Pat was always outside kicking a ball around".
 Getty images pictured Rice, with his wife Betty holding son Stephen as a child, taken at their Cockfosters home in 1975.
-Rice co-wrote with Steve Stammers his own regular football column, in the 1970s for the now defunct 'London Evening News'.
+In the 1970s Rice co-wrote a regular football column with Steve Stammers for The Evening News.

 In November 2013 it was announced that Rice had been admitted to hospital for cancer treatment.

 After making a recovery in March 2014, he returned to The Emirates at half-time during an FA Cup game against Everton, making a joke about Spurs.
 The Gunners went on to win the game 4–1.
 After retiring from full time coaching Rice became an Arsenal scout.